01 of 07

 Sizing a Subpanel

 Determining the safe gross electrical load for a subpanel requires several calculations.
 The load of the circuit is the total load that you will be applying to the subpanel.
-You'll need to know the square footage of the area you are supplying power to and what type of electrical devices and appliances will be served by the subpanel.
-The following steps explain the basic calculations for sizing a subpanel and finding the amperage of the circuit breaker as well as the cable size for the feeder... cable supplying power to the subpanel.Continue to 2 of 7 below.
+You'll need to know the square footage of the area you are supplying power to as well as the type of electrical devices and appliances that will be served by the subpanel.
+Load calculations for sizing a subpanel will also help you find the correct amperage for the subpanel circuit breaker and determine the cable size for the feeder cable supplying power to the subpanel.Continue to 2 of 7 below.

 02 of 07